The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 Meanwhile, Obama's campaign is the one that's going negative out there.

-And of course the drive-by circle the wagons.
+And of course, the drive-by circle the wagons.

 It's almost predictable.

-Here's uh Raj in Houston.
+Here's Raj and Houston.

 You're next on the EIB network.